 Make the Streusel

-- Mix the sugar, flour, and cinnamon together.
+- In a medium bowl, mix the sugar, flour, and cinnamon together.
 Cut in the cold butter until everything is crumbly.

 - Set aside.